-A PSB rebate may be available for the GST/HST paid or payable on eligible purchases and expenses for which you cannot claim ITCs.
-For more information, see "Rebate information for charities that are GST/HST registrants" on page 14.
+A PSB rebate may be available for the GST/HST paid or payable on eligible purchases and expenses for which you cannot claim ITCs or any other rebate, refund or remission.
+For more information, see "Rebate information for charities that are GST/HST registrants," on page 15.